-To be truly inclusive for disabled artists takes time, energy, and investment in reimagining building structures and creative processes; it must be done well to ensure barriers are removed to provide a welcoming and effective working space for all.

-Older buildings like The Citadel Theatre are filled with significant barriers to participation for disabled artists and audience members alike, from a lack of accessible seating options to stairwells without lift access, insufficient washroom options, and aging elevators.

-The Citadel has spent the last two years putting plans in place to host a disabled actor in the role of "Tim" in our Maclab Theatre, including community consultations, space audits, staff training in disability awareness and fundraising for renovations.
+To be truly inclusive for disabled artists takes time, energy and investment in reimagining building structures and creative processes; it must be done thoroughly and mindfully to ensure barriers are removed to provide a welcoming and effective working space for all.
+Older buildings like The Citadel Theatre are filled with significant barriers to participation for disabled artists and audience members alike, including a lack of accessible seating options, stairwells without lift access, insufficient washroom or dressing room options and aging elevators.
+The Citadel continually invests in community consultations, space audits, staff training in disability awareness and fundraising for renovations to ensure our space is safe and comfortable.
+Our most recent project is a complete overhaul of our Citadel Theatre website with detailed information for audiences to best plan for their visit to our facility, including a 3D tour, Visual Guide and a series of pathway videos through the building.

-This season you will also notice two exciting renovations to our building: a newly completed accessible row in the Shoctor Theatre, as well as an accessible universal washroom next to our main box office.

-Why is this work necessary and ongoing?

-We want to welcome disabled artists and audience members to a building where they feel safe, comfortable and independent.